uwitec/vue-gl/components/core/vgl-object3d.md

   The object's local rotation as a euler angle.

+- `rotation-quaternion` ***quaternion*** (*optional*)

+  The object's local rotation as a quaternion (specified in x, y, z, w order).
+  Do not use in conjunction with the rotation prop, since they both control the same property of the underlying THREE.Object3D object.

 - `scale` ***vector3*** (*optional*)

   The object's local scale as a 3D vector.